 Only the following information concerning active or terminated employees is released by the Human Resources department upon receipt of a telephone or written request:

 Written requests for additional information related to credit evaluation, employment references, mortgage applications, etc. will be provided only if a release form is signed and returned to the Human Resources Office by the employee.

 Requests for employment information by the Department of Unemployment Assistance in Massachusetts and other states in connection with an unemployment compensation application will be provided, as required by law, without the use of a release form, since this inquiry is initiated by the terminated employee who has filed a claim.
 (See Section 6.5, Termination Procedures.)

 Employees will normally be notified when the Institute is required to provide personnel information by a subpoena, warrant, or other court order.
 See Section 11.2 of Policies & Procedures, Privacy of Personal Information, and Section 13.2 of Policies & Procedures, Policy on the Use of Information Technology Resources.

 Supervisors and Directors of Administration and Finance do not have access to personnel files maintained by Human Resources.
 However, information on work record or employment history will be provided to supervisors or Directors of Administration and Finance by the Human Resources Officer assisting the department on a need-to-know basis.
 Human Resources Officers may provide applications or material placed in the file by the supervisor.

-Upon written request, an employee may make an appointment with the Human Resources Officer for the employment area to view his or her personnel file.
+Upon written request, an employee may make an appointment with the Human Resources Officer for the employment area to view their personnel file.
 An employee may not request that material be removed from the personnel file unless mutually agreed to by the parties concerned.
-If the employee feels that a situation has been unfairly represented, he or she may submit a clarifying memorandum to the Human Resources Officer and request that it become a permanent part of the file.
+If the employee feels that a situation has been unfairly represented, the employee may submit a clarifying memorandum to the Human Resources Officer and request that it become a permanent part of the file.